ZhangHe1019/VALE2023-MoralArgumentation/README.md

 ## MorArgAn-Moral Value Analytics In Argumentation
 ### Interface Source Code
-This repository provides the source code of the **Moral Values Analysis in Argumentation Interface: MorArgAn**.
+This repository provides the source code of the **Moral Values Analysis in Argumentation Interface**.
 This interface has been developed for the **VALE workshop preproceeding (affiliated with ECAI 2023)**.
 You can access and use the interface through the following link: https://zhanghe1019-moralan-version-2app-75ao2q.streamlit.app/

 ### Data Source
 The data folder contains the Moral Maze data, which includes argumentation annotation based on Inference Anchoring Theory and detected Moral Values based on the Moral Foundation Dictionary in CSV format.
 The filenames for these files end with "_Logo_Moral.csv."